Heat Illness Symptoms, Prevention, and Safety

 It’s also vital to make sure that you’re always hydrated.
 Even if you feel fine, have a bottle of water on you at all times and drink more than you normally would.
 Proper hydration goes a long way towards preventing heat illness and heat injury.
 Furthermore, stay out of direct sunlight whenever possible.
 If you start to feel fatigued then find a cool place to sit down for a quick rest.

-Contact Personal Injury Attorneys at Lerner and Rowe
+Contact the Personal Injury Attorneys at Lerner and Rowe

-Lerner and Rowe Injury Attorneys hopes that you and your family follow this guide to prevent heat illness.
+Lerner and Rowe Injury Attorneys hope that you and your family follow this guide to prevent heat illness.
 Unfortunately, it’s possible to suffer heat illness through the negligence of another party.
-If you believe that a business or other entity created unsafe conditions that caused you to suffer heat sickness then please contact us immediately.
+If you believe that a business or other entity created unsafe conditions that caused you to suffer heat sickness, then please contact us immediately.

 You can reach us 24 hours a day, 7 days a week — even on summer holidays.
 Our team is available by phone at 844-977-1900 and through the Internet through LiveChat and secure online form.